Rent vs Own Calculator with Opportunity Cost

 Break-Even Point

-Buying becomes more cost-effective after 6 years
+Buying becomes more cost-effective after 6 years (monthly cost)

 Financial Analysis Charts